 Studies also show how replacing sugars in our food with honey can improve the health of gut microflora (9).

 This is especially true with green bananas.
 They are rich in resistant starch, which is a prebiotic.
 They also contain a combination of soluble and insoluble fibers.
-And like we saw, resistant starch feeds the beneficial gut bacteria.
+And as we saw, resistant starch feeds the beneficial gut bacteria.

 12. Red Wine